 Identifying and dealing with abuse of monopoly power of providers of services inputs, control of bottleneck facilities (international gateways, distributors) and/or monopsony power on the part of service sectors firms (e.g., national airlines, large retailers) is part of the structural reform agenda.
 Questions that arise here are squarely in the domain of competition policy and center on whether and how much market power firms have, and given any market power, whether it is abused.
-There is nothing very specific or unique about services that raises specific issues aside from instances where a sector is excluded by law from the reach of competition law.
-This is something that deserves careful scrutiny as an effective competition policy is needed to ensure services markets are (remain) contestable.
+There is nothing very specific or unique about services that raises specific issues aside from instances where a sector is excluded by law from the reach of competition policy is needed to ensure services markets are (remain) contestable.
 In this regard trade policy, both as it pertains to goods and services trade, should not be neglected, given that an open trade and investment regime ensures that foreign firms are not excluded a priori from trying to contest markets where there are rents that can be competed away - see e.g., the case study on Australia/telecoms.